 You have to catch a short boat ride from Key West to enjoy their delicious meals.

-But one taste of the key lime pie after your meal and you’ll be making reservations to return.
+But one taste of the key lime pie after your meal, and one look at the view of the Atlantic Ocean, and you’ll be making reservations to return.